Hellisotherpeople/Active-Explainable-Classification/README.md

 1. We need a way to quickly create word embedding powered document classifiers which learn with a human in the loop.
 For some classes, an extremely limited number of examples may be all that is necessary to get results that a user would consider to be succesful for their task.

-2. I want to know what my model is learning - so I integrate the word embeddings avalible with [Flair](https://github.com/zalandoresearch/flair), combine with Classifiers in Sklearn and PyTorch, and finish it off with the [LIME](https://arxiv.org/pdf/1602.04938.pdf) algorithim for model interpretability (implemented within the [ELI5](https://eli5.readthedocs.io/en/latest/index.html) Library)
+2. I want to know what my model is learning - so I integrate the word embeddings avalible with [Flair](https://github.com/zalandoresearch/flair), combine with Classifiers in Sklearn and Tensorflow/Keras/PyTorch, and finish it off with a nice squeeze of the [LIME](https://arxiv.org/pdf/1602.04938.pdf) algorithim for model interpretability (implemented within the [ELI5](https://eli5.readthedocs.io/en/latest/index.html) Library)

 TODO: